ericrosenbrown/nlmap_spot/README.md

 `python classify_all.py`

 This will take all the images from spot-images, run ViLD on each to extract bounding boxes and image features, and apply CLIP image encoder to the bounding boxes.
 A list of strings are provided, which CLIP text features are created for.
 We then visualize the ViLD RoI bounding boxes, confidence scores for text classes, and masks.
 In this example, we also take dot product between CLIP image features and text features as well as ViLD image features and text features, which is used in full nlmap.

+There are cache options to save CLIP image features and textures + ViLD image features.
+This way, it is faster to run next time.
+You can just delete the cache if you make any changes.